syncfusion-content/maui-docs/MAUI/Cartesian-Charts/DataLabels.md

 ![Applying series interior for data label in MAUI chart](DataLabel_images/maui_chart_data_label_with_series_brush.jpg)

-## Formatting label context
+## Formatting Label Context

-You can customize the content of the label using [LabelContext]() property.
+The content of the label can be customized using the [LabelContext]() property.
 Following are the two options that are supported now,

 * [Percentage]() - This will show the percentage value of corresponding data point Y value

 * [YValue]() - This will show the corresponding Y value.

+The most commonly used series type with [LabelContext]() are [ColumnSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ColumnSeries.html), [StackingColumnSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.StackingColumnSeries.html), BarSeries and StackedBarSeries

 {% tabs %}